Canovelles: Recent history

 A celebration was held in 2008 to celebrate the oldest document (written in 1008) in which a writer mentions the municipality's name.

 In 2007, Socialists' Party of Catalonia (PSC) gained an absolute majority in the municipal government under the leadership of José Orive.
 In 2008, this government approved a thirty percent increase in pay for the mayor and local councillors.
 This pay increase marked José Orive as an object of controversy when hundreds of stickers criticizing the decision were posted on lampposts and other public objects throughout the municipality.
 After these stickers had been up for two days, the municipal government paid a cleaning company to remove them.
-Orive left his position as the Mayor of Canovelles due to personal reasons.
+Orive left his position as the Mayor of Canovelles for personal reasons.
 Emilio Cordero succeeded Orive as the Mayor of Canovelles in 2016.